 People often ask me, “Where does the money actually come from?”
 It’s a fair question.
 In a world of “magic internet money,” skepticism is your best friend.
 In 2026, the yield you earn is generally derived from three distinct, transparent sources.

-Third, there are Governance Incentives (often called liquidity mining).
+Governance incentives, often called liquidity mining, are another key yield source.
 Protocols often “pay” you in their native tokens to encourage you to stick around.
 This is their way of bootstrapping a community.
 While these are great, I always tell my friends to treat these tokens as a bonus, not the main meal.

 QUOTABLE INSIGHT: “Yield isn’t magic; it’s a service fee paid by the market for the convenience of instant liquidity.”